Depersonalization: Existential Thoughts (And How To Stop Them!)

 I was absolutely terrified of getting onto a plane ever again, after I had a horrible anxiety experience while abroad.

-I knew that something was very wrong, but I didn't know how to stop Depersonalization or any of the bizarre thoughts and fears that were consuming me.
+I knew that something was very wrong, but I didn't know how to stop DPDR or any of the bizarre thoughts and fears that were consuming me.

 Because with Depersonalization, existential thoughts like these really do take over your life.
 You start to become terrified that you’ve somehow flicked a switch in your brain and you’ll never be able to stop thinking like this.